SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/haproxy.md

 After HaProxy has been setup and configured, the logs have to be sent to a Rsyslog collector then forward to SEKOIA.IO

-Here is an example of HaProxy configuration file on Rsyslog to be used (to be adapted):
+Here is an example of HAProxy configuration file on Rsyslog to be used (to be adapted):
 ````
 # Use a condition that identifies specifically HaProxy logs that send them to a syslog concentrator
 if ($programname startswith 'haproxy') then {